 When I first started playing violin I listened to violin music every day, almost without a break.

-I listened all the famous violin concerto’s, Bach, orchestral pieces and even listened the CD’s of my Suzuki Violin Method book on repeat…
+I listened to all the famous violin concerto’s, Bach, orchestral pieces and even listened to the CD’s of my Suzuki Violin Method book on repeat…

 If you want to optimally use your time, make sure to listen to violin music as much as possible, so you will develop your ear and get a better feeling for musicality, rhythm and intonation